UnderwaterOwlbear/underwaterowlbear.github.io/pages/bullet-rules.md

 **Hear Noise**: Characters can listen at doors and attempt to hear if the room is occupied.
 Note that the undead make no sound.

 **Forcing Doors**: All doors are stuck and must be burst open by force with a successful **STR** save.
-A failed attempt makes surprising whatever is behind the door impossible.
+A failed attempt means you still burst open the door, but it makes surprising whatever is behind the door impossible.

 **Locked Doors**: Some doors are locked, and require a key or a successful **DEX** save to pick the lock to open.
+A failed lockpicking attempt means that the lock is jammed and cannot be picked again.

-**Secret Doors**: Secret doors require the room they are in to be searched completely (takes one turn, sometimes more for larger rooms).
+**Secret Doors**: Secret doors can be discovered by searching the room.

-**Spiking Doors**: Doors will open freely for monsters unless wedged shut with iron spikes.
+**Spiking Doors**: Doors will open freely for monsters and swing shut of their own accord, unless wedged with iron spikes.
 When wedged shut, monsters must attempt to burst the door open as above, possibly giving the party time to hear them coming.
 Doors can also be wedged open with spikes, to ensure the party a clear path of escape.

 **Holding Doors**: Sometimes (especially during a chase) the party will try to hold a door against pursing monsters.
 The side trying to force a held door must try to burst it open as normal.